AviSoori1x/makeMoE/README.md

 makeMoE_Concise.ipynb is the consolidated hackable implementation that I encourage you to hack, understand, improve and make your own

 **The code was entirely developed on Databricks using a single A100 for compute.
-If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues in the cloud provider of your choice**
+If you're running this on Databricks, you can scale this on an arbitrarily large GPU cluster with no issues, on the cloud provider of your choice**

 **I chose to use MLFlow (which comes pre-installed in Databricks.
 It's fully open source and you can pip install easily elsewhere) as I find it helpful to track and log all the metrics necessary.
 This is entirely optional.**